 This is by far my favorite meatloaf.
 It's juicy and has a ton of flavor - and I love the melted cheese, salami, and spinach together.
 While it looks hard, it is actually super easy!
-It's so fun to make and I end up feeling like a gourmet cook - even though I'm not! 🙂 Kori
+It's so fun to make, and I end up feeling like a gourmet cook! 😉

 It's An Easy Meatloaf Recipe

-No chopping required - this is an easy meatloaf recipe.
+No chopping required - this is an easy stuffed meatloaf recipe.
 You dump the ingredients in a bowl and mix.
-On parchment, press the meatloaf mixture into a rectangle and top with salami, cheese, and spinach.
-Roll up and place in pan and bake.
+On parchment, press the meat mixture into a rectangle and top with salami, cheese, and spinach.
+Roll up and place in pan, and bake.

 The Perfect Comfort Food Recipe

 To me, meatloaf is the quintessential comfort food recipe.
-How perfect is it that you can have a meatloaf that is low carb and keto and it still tastes fantastic?
+How perfect is it that you can have a meatloaf that is low in carbs and it still tastes fantastic?
 Love that!

 A Great Make-Ahead Dinner Recipe

 This Italian stuffed meatloaf recipe is the perfect make-ahead dinner recipe.
-You can make it ahead and bake when you are ready.
+You can make it ahead and bake it when you are ready.